oist/plessy_pairwiseGenomeComparison/README.md

    computed by [`last-train`][] or a [scoring matrix][].
 If this option is not used, the pipeline will run `last-train` for each query.

+ * `--last_split_args`: default to empty value.
+It can be used to pass options to `last-split`, for instance to set `-m1e-5` like in earlier versions of this pipeline.

  * The dotplots can be modified by overriding defaults and passing new arguments via the `--dotplot_options` argument.
 Defaults and available options can be seen on the manual page of the [`last-dotplot`][] program.